 Unit Synopsis

 This unit builds on the basic anatomy taught in Human Body Systems 1 and 2.
-You will further develop your knowledge of anatomy and physiology, which will include studies in gross anatomy, embryology and histology, clinical and living anatomy.
-You will integrate this, where appropriate, with other basic sciences.
+Students will further develop their knowledge of anatomy, neuroanatomy and physiology, which will include studies in gross anatomy, embryology and histology, clinical and living anatomy.
+Students will integrate this, where appropriate, with other basic sciences.
 An emphasis will be placed on clinical anatomy of the limbs and trunk.

 Details